 The electricity and natural gas use predicted by the building's energy simulation is used as the annual energy use of the building for each year of the selected study period.
-Electricity and natural gas prices are assumed to change over time according to U.S. Energy Information Administration forecasts from 2011 to 2041 (EIA 2013a, 2013b).
-These forecasts are embodied in the FEMP Modified Uniform Present Value Discount Factors for energy price estimates (UPV) reported in Rushing, Kneifel, and Lippiatt (2011).
-Multiplying the annual electricity costs and natural gas costs by the associated UPV value for the study period of interest estimates the present value total electricity costs (C{Elect}) and natural gas costs (C{Gas}).
+According to EIA's Annual Energy Outlook (2017), electricity and natural gas prices are expected to continue to change over time.
+These forecasts are embodied in the FEMP Modified Uniform Present Value Discount Factors for energy price estimates (UPV) reported in Lavappa, Kneifel et al. (2017).29 Multiplying the annual electricity costs and natural gas costs by the associated UPV value for the study period of interest estimates the present value total electricity costs (C{Elect}) and natural gas costs (C{Gas}).
 The discount factors vary by census region, end use, and fuel type.